paul-duvall/100-days-of-code/log-r3.md

 #### Review / Learn:
 * Read [Receiving a problem to solve](https://dev.to/aspittel/moving-past-tutorials-receiving-a-problem-to-solve-2hf8) article by Ali Spittel.
 Learnt what MVP means (not Most Valuable Primate...actually Minimum Viable Product!) - the most basic site / application that can be deployed and made available to users.
+* Worked through the Metronome project in Dave Ceddia's [6 Fun React Projects You Can Build article](https://daveceddia.com/react-practice-projects/)

 #### Project
 * Started to think about Hiit project; as per the article above,